GSA/search-gov/README.markdown

         cap deploy

+-->

-1. Mark story as "Delivered".
+1. Once code is reviewed and pushed to staging, you may then mark story as "Delivered".
 This means it's ready and visible for acceptance testing on the demo environment.
 Add an acceptance test in the story comments so someone else can easily verify what you have done, including ways to highlight various scenarios and corner cases (e.g., "By searching on 'beef recalls', you can see how the UI looks when there are many recalls listed...", or "Go to this URL on staging to see how it behaves in Spanish for affiliates").

 1. Goto Step 1